 Benicar

 Benicar is a prescription blood pressure medication manufactured by Japanese drugmaker Daiichi Sankyo.
 Its active ingredient is olmesartan medoxomil, which is available as a generic formulation.
-The medication belongs to the angiotensin II receptor blocker, or ARB, drug class and works by blocking a hormone called angiotensin II, which causes blood vessel constriction and high blood pressure.
+The medication belongs to the angiotensin II receptor blocker (ARB) drug class and works by blocking the angiotensin II hormone, which causes blood vessel constriction and high blood pressure.

-The U.S. Food and Drug Administration first approved brand name Benicar in 2002 to treat high blood pressure.
-Then in 2003, it approved Benicar HCT — a drug that contains both olmesartan with hydrochlorothiazide, a blood pressure drug from the thiazide diuretic drug class.
+The U.S. Food and Drug Administration (FDA) first approved brand-name Benicar in 2002 to treat high blood pressure.
+Then, in 2003, it approved Benicar HCT, a drug that contains both olmesartan and hydrochlorothiazide, a blood pressure medication from the thiazide diuretic drug class.

 Millions of Americans use Benicar and its generics each year.

-Olmesartan medoxomil is one of the top 300 most prescribed drugs in the United States in 2017 with over 2 million prescriptions, according to the U.S. Department of Health and Human Services’ most recent Medical Expenditure Panel Survey data.
+With over 7 million prescriptions, olmesartan was among the 100 most prescribed drugs in the United States in 2023, according to the U.S. Department of Health and Human Services’ most recent Medical Expenditure Panel Survey data.

 What Does Benicar Treat?

 Blood pressure rises as blood vessels constrict.
-While it’s normal for blood pressure to rise and fall throughout the day, health problems can develop for individuals whose blood pressure remains high for a longer period of time.
+While it’s normal for blood pressure to rise and fall throughout the day, health problems can develop for individuals whose blood pressure remains high for an extended period.

 When left unchecked, elevated blood pressure levels greatly increase a person’s risk for heart disease and stroke, leading causes of death in the United States.
 High blood pressure usually has no accompanying symptoms, so many people are unaware that there’s even a problem.

-For patients suffering from high blood pressure, taking a medication for control, such as Benicar, can reduce the risk of heart attack and stroke.
+For patients suffering from high blood pressure, taking a medication like Benicar can reduce the risk of heart attack and stroke.

 Who Should Not Use Benicar?

 Benicar can result in complications for fetuses, especially in the second and third trimesters, and some of these complications can be fatal to the fetus.
-Also, the drug should not be utilized in children under one, as it can negatively affect growth and development of the kidneys.
-Other individuals can experience adverse reactions when taking Benicar.
+Also, children under one year old should not take Benicar, as it can negatively affect the growth and development of the kidneys.
+Other individuals can also experience adverse reactions when taking Benicar.

-Benicar is not recommended for the following people:
+Experts do not recommend Benicar for the following people:

 - Pregnant women